-Usually, when bleeding occurs, it is directly after surgery while you are still in the hospital.
+Usually, when bleeding occurs, it is directly after surgery while patients are still in the hospital.
 Sometimes, however, bleeding can occur a few weeks later.
 Patients may notice that the breast appears very swollen and tight.
 If patients do experience bleeding, they may have to back to the operating room.
 The same BAAPS/BAPRAS surgeon will fix this issue.
-Patients may have to spend an extra night in hospital and in addition, may experience more bruising but things should settle down after this.
+Patients may have to spend an extra night in the hospital and in addition, may experience more bruising but things should settle down after this.

 This is when the body creates more scar tissue around the implants.
 This new tissue is a lot tighter than normal breast tissue.
 This can result in a hard or painful feeling in the breast for some patients.
 The amount of tight tissue which the body creates varies greatly from patient to patient.
-The surgeon will be able to discuss this with you further.
+The surgeon will be able to discuss this with the patient further.

 Some temporary change in breast sensation after surgery is quite common.
 The most common symptoms are increased or reduced sensitivity around the scar and nipples (the areola).
 Usually, both numbness and increased sensitivity gradually settle down.
 Patients should be aware that it can take several months to do so.
 In rare cases, numbness can persist for longer than this and is likely to be a permanent change.

-The surgeon will have to make incisions on your breasts to perform the procedure, so scarring is unavoidable.
+The surgeon will have to make incisions on the breasts to perform the procedure, so scarring is unavoidable.
 Some scars may be well hidden, while others will not.
 Generally, with time, scars will begin to fade.
 Patients can discuss the scars they are likely to have with the surgeon during the consultation.

 There is always the risk that patients may not be happy with the results of the surgery.
-This may be because of aesthetic reasons (the size, shape or symmetry of your new breasts).
-To avoid this, we advise patients choose their surgeon carefully and make sure they fully understand the patient's goals for the procedure. [paFurthermore, it is important to be aware that the implants may shift or change over time.
+This may be because of aesthetic reasons (the size, shape or symmetry of the new breasts).
+To avoid this, we advise patients to choose their surgeon carefully and make sure they fully understand the patient's goals for the procedure. [paFurthermore, it is important to be aware that the implants may shift or change over time.
 If this were to occur, patients might want or need revision surgery.

 This is when an implant splits open and leaks out its contents.
 If this happens, it is usual practice that the surgeon removes, and if desired, replaces the implant.
 Implants are made in such a way so as not to cause any damage to the body’s tissue.
 However, if anything goes wrong, it is best to address the issue as soon as possible.
-If patients think something has gone wrong with your implant we advise that they contact your surgeon to arrange a consultation.
+If patients think something has gone wrong with their implant we advise that they contact the surgeon to arrange a consultation.
 Otherwise, complications may arise.

 One possible cause of implant rupture is direct damage to the implant.
 For example, being thrown against a steering wheel during a car accident could cause implant rupture.
 Rupture can also occur if damage to the implant occurs upon its initial placement and the surgeon does not detect this.
-Again, it's highly recommended that you consider the importance of choosing a surgeon who is trusted and is believed to be suitably competent to perform the surgery.
+Again, it's highly recommended that patients consider the importance of choosing a surgeon who is trusted and is believed to be suitably competent to perform the surgery.

 During the procedure, the blood supply to certain areas of the body may be lost.
 Although this is very unlikely to happen and is very rare, if it does occur, that skin, tissue or body area may die.
 Patients will need to have further surgery to remove the dead tissue.

-Being prepared for your breast enlargement and uplift will enable patients to have a more stress-free recovery.
+Being prepared for breast enlargement and uplift surgery will enable patients to have a more stress-free recovery.
 This involves getting a few things in order before patients go into the hospital.
 We have put together some breast enlargement and uplift preparation tips for patients.